Professor i engelska med inriktning mot engelsk språkvetenskap vid Engelska institutionen

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 All of my research is empirical and based on corpora, i.e. electronic collections of authentic texts that are assumed to be representative of some language or language variety.
 My main research interest is Late Modern English (c.
 1700–1900) syntax.
-In my forthcoming monograph (to be published by Cambridge University Press), I compared what we know about the nature of language change with existing descriptions of Late Modern English in order to resolve the stability paradox: social-network theory would predict that large-scale language change should have taken place in Late Modern English, but the period is nevertheless typically described as comparatively stable linguistically.
+In my latest monograph (published by Cambridge University Press in late 2021), I compared what we know about the nature of language change with existing descriptions of Late Modern English in order to resolve the stability paradox: social-network theory would predict that large-scale language change should have taken place in Late Modern English, but the period is nevertheless typically described as comparatively stable linguistically.
 I demonstrated how these accounts can be reconciled by using the individual speaker’s idiolect as the starting-point for discussion.
 I also carried out four case studies of changes which occurred in the 1800s and which can be classified as instances of colloquialization and densification.
 Colloquialization is the process by which linguistic features characteristic of informal, spoken discourse become more frequent and/or acceptable in written – especially printed – texts; densification is the expression of a given meaning using less linguistic material than previously.
 Analysing these developments sheds light on the complex interplay between speech and writing and on the impact of extralinguistic changes such as the extension of literacy, the increasing availability of newspapers that were subject to market forces, and the need to manage increased information density in printed texts.

 I am also interested in other aspects of Late Modern English.
 Together with Peter Grund (University of Kansas), I am currently investigating the use of conjuncts such as however and furthermore in nineteenth-century English.
 I am also looking at changes in punctuation practice since the 17th century and what these changes can tell us about how language users processed written texts.
 I have published on the distribution of partitive constructions such as a piece of advice and of multal quantifiers such as much and a great deal in nineteenth-century texts, and edited a collected volume of studies of nineteenth-century English together with Merja Kytö and Mats Rydén.
 Merja Kytö and I organized the Sixth International Conference on Late Modern English in Uppsala in 2017 and edited the proceedings volume, which was published by John Benjamins in 2020.